 The MSc in Bioengineering aims to provide engineers and scientists with the education and creative skills needed to practice in the medical devices industry in Ireland and focus on important clinical needs.
 Now, in addition to the award winning MSc in Bioengineering programme, students can opt for the MSc in Bioengineering with specialisation strands.
-All four streams lead to the award of the MSc in Bioengineering and consist of compulsory core modules and optional modules.
+All three streams lead to the award of the MSc in Bioengineering and consist of compulsory core modules and optional modules.

 The MSc Bioengineering gives you the opportunity to be involved in exciting new developments in biomedical engineering ranging from developing new materials for use in cardiac care, analysing minute electrical signals changes in the brain for neurological diagnosis to artificially growing new tissue to replace organ transplantation.
 The Trinity Centre for Bioengineering has extensive clinical research in all the five teaching hospital.
 As member of this biomedical community, you would have the opportunity to learn from activities in the Trinity Centre for Bioengineering, and relate your course material to the real clinical challenges that are being researched and the solutions being generated.
 The Centre has over 20 academics from all School of Engineering, School of Medicine, Dental School, School of Natural Sciences and over 75 PhD and 28 MSc researchers.